-Impervious Surface: An area that releases as runoff all or a majority of the precipitation that falls on it.
+Impervious Surfaces: Those surfaces that do not absorb water, including but not limited to, buildings, paved parking areas, paved drive.vays, roads, sidewalks, and any other concrete, asphalt, or blacktopped areas.
+Additionally, any other areas determined by the Zoning Administrator to be impervious shall be classified and treated as an impervious surface.
+An area that releases as runoff all or a majority of the precipitation that falls on it.
 "Impervious surface" excludes frozen soil but includes rooftops, sidewalks, driveways, parking lots, and streets unless specifically designed, constructed, and maintained to be pervious.
 Roadways as defined in s.
 340.01(54), Wis.
 Adm.
 Code, or sidewalks as defined in s.
 340.01(58), Wis.
 Adm.
 Code, are not considered impervious surfaces.